 The Love Song of Miss Queenie Hennessy by Rachel Joyce

 If you’ve read The Unlikely Pilgrimage of Harold Fry, you might have been curious about the famous Queenie Hennessy, for whom Harold had walked miles!
-This sequel you will learn more about her story.

 Now she writes a long letter to Harold describing her childhood and university days.
-She also confesses secrets that she has been hiding from him for years.

 BUY NOW ON AMAZON | LISTEN FREE ON AUDIBLE